shakeebbmw/INSE-6220-Project/README.md

 PCA reduced dimensionality effectively, retaining 89% of the variance with six components.
 Random Forest performed best with a balanced dataset (accuracy: 67%).
 SMOTE improved predictions for underrepresented classes, such as quality 3 and 8.
-Usage
-Dependencies: Install the required libraries using:

-bash
-Copy code
-pip install pandas matplotlib seaborn scikit-learn imbalanced-learn Run the Code: Execute the Python notebook or script in Google Colab or any Python IDE.

 Navigate the Code: